eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS-Kit/page_adoption-view.md

 This KIT support **the detection of incidents** from different sources (manual or automated), before being categorized by incident types / sub-types.
 The unstructured information (text and/or pictures) about each incident will be collected along with country-, company-, material-related data if available (note: no BoM data collected).
 The quality of the incident data is not guaranteed at this stage and for some cases, the investigation may be challenging due to insufficient information about the supply network.

 The Clearing Agency is prompted to **clear incidents.** This independent body has the tasks among others, to improve quality of data and reduce fraud or fakes.
 This includes but is not limited to, manual search and input from expert, consolidation of reports of the same incident and finally accept or archive incidents.
 Once the Clearing Agency found that the incident's originator is a Catena-X member, the Clearing Agency can use Catena-X Services find out the BPN-L, BPN-S and the EDC endpoints of the incident originator.
 Then the ESS incident is transferred to the incident originator via the Catena-X network.
-In case no Catena-X member can be identified as incident originator or L0, the clearing agency will maintain the corresponding status "no member found".
+In case no Catena-X member can be identified as incident originator or L0, the Clearing Agency will maintain the corresponding status "no member found".

 The **investigation of the ESS-related incident** is used to determine the cause of the reported incident.
 All business partners involved work to identify and confirm the origin of the incident.
 Once the source is identified and confirmed, a decision is made by the business partners whether to accept or reject the ESS-related incident.